 Which budgeting method works well?

-- Budgeting systems are designed to help you grasp and analyze your commitment to finance.
+- Budgeting systems are designed to help you grasp and analyse your commitment to finance.
 Although they all have a common purpose, they also use distinct strategies to get you there.
 There are a variety of budgeting techniques to help you achieve your financial goals.
 However, if you think that none of them suits your purpose, you can always draw one for yourself.

 - While some of the experts say that you can manage your finances without creating a budget.
 Rather than following predefined instructions, if you stick to your goals, it may deliver the expected results.
 The key to a successful financial life is to stay within your means and to understand your financial circumstances before spending money.